asura-007/asura-007/README.md

 - 👋 Hi, I’m @asura-007
-- 👀 I’m interested in saolving problems
+- 👀 I’m interested in solving problems
 - 🌱 I’m currently learning neural networks
 - 💞️ I’m looking to collaborate on gpts
 - 📫 How to reach me email at chadandandixit752@gmail.com